scifir/scifir-units/TO-DO.md

 // TODO: add operator*, cross_product(), dot_product(), hadamard_product()

 // TRAJECTORY AND PARAMETERIZATION
+// TODO: finish the trajectory_3d class

+// WAVES
-// TODO: think if to add here the trajectory and the parameterization
+// TODO: think if to add the waves here too

 // BUGS AND SIMILAR PROBLEMS (3)
 // TODO: document the light units somewhere
 // TODO: zones must match that the type send corresponds to the data
 // TODO: aid must match that the type send corresponds to the data
 // TODO: initialize_from_string() should test for whitespace at the end both on aid and zid classes
-// TODO: add the string literals with the prefixes Q, R, r and q
-// TODO: add the rest of string literals of litre
-// TODO: add to the README.md file the explanation of the not so known dimensions near the start
-// TODO: add to the README.md file all basic units
-// TODO: add the bit dimension
 // TODO: conversion of size_t to and int gives a warning in MSVC
 // TODO: finish testing in Windows all tests
 // TODO: add the Celsius to the conversion
+// TODO: check the derived units here: https://en.wikipedia.org/wiki/SI_derived_unit
+// TODO: look if the SI system of units has another name for abbreviations
-// TODO: document somewhere the multiples of light year
+// TODO: look if the SI system of units has another name for dimensions
-// TODO: add to_scalar_unit() function to pixel class

 // TODO: maybe it's needed to change characters of the initialization strings of some vector_unit classes.
 It's needed to update the file README.md too with that
-// TODO: maybe add a character table inside the documentation to copy the characters of the initialization strings
 // TODO: think of how to implement conversions, do also the test of them
 // TODO: check if the member-variable names of dimension class can be changed

 // TODO: complex_number<> and lab_number<> should work with scalar_unit class as template parameter too, not only with their derived classes

 // TODO: custom dimensions should allow to store their names too, not only their symbols
-// TODO: maybe the prefix should be also present in the operator == of dimensions, and then it's needed another function to do what this operator is currently doing

 // TODO: display_double() and display_long_double() functions of types.cpp